drasive/arduino-weather-station/README.md

 If reading any sensor, connecting to the network or logging data fails, it is retried for up to a total of three times.

 ### Photoresistor
-If you don't want to use a photoresistor, revert the changes of commit #a100466 or remove the corresponding code.
+If you don't want to use a photoresistor), revert the changes of commit #a100466 or remove the corresponding code.
+There is no configuration option to disable reading or logging only the brightness value.

 ## Libraries
 - SPI v1.0.0 by Arduino